IceCI/Documentation/source/pages/pipelines/structure.rst

   .. py:data:: imageName
     :type: string

     Name of the image that will be built.
-This name is not the full image name, but only the name of a given image without a :data:`tag`, :data:`user` and :data:`registry`.
+This name is not the full image name, but only the name of a given image without a :data:`tag<tags>`, :data:`user` and :data:`registry`.

-  .. py:data:: tag
+  .. py:data:: tags
-    :type: string
+    :type: list(string)

-    Tag of a Docker image that will be build.
+    Tags of a Docker image that will be build.

   .. py:data:: contextPath
     :type: string